(or Orphans of a Perfect Storm)

 Captain Avery had well and truly earned the bounty payment for delivery of his cargo.

 Miss Mary Chapman provided some other details about her situation on the immigration form.
 Her “calling” was as a kitchen maid, her state of bodily health and strength was classified as “good”, as was her “probable usefulness” to the colony.
 Confirming that she was an orphan, and knew nothing of her own parents, the inspector would not have been surprised when she stated that she had no relatives in the colony.
-However, unlike most of the other immigrants of that voyage, she did not have a future employer’s address recorded against her name.
+However, unlike most of the other immigrants from this arrival, she did not have a future employer’s address recorded against her name.
 Which raises an important question: Where was George Astley at this time?

 Was he outside the immigration depot gates awaiting her to walk beyond them? (its unlikely they would have let a single man in to visit a single woman.
 Totally inappropriate!)
 To re-iterate, there is a large gap in the record at this precise time, but it’s worthwhile stating just where the immigration depot Mary was probably housed was located.